For every standard material, there’s always an alternative.

 Applications for Both Glass Alternatives

-Because of their similarities, polycarbonates and acrylics can be used for the same jobs, such as windows, partitions, and sneeze guards.
+Due to their similarities, both polycarbonate and acrylic can be used for a variety of applications, such as windows, partitions, and sneeze guards.

-• Windshields on outdoor equipment, e.g., four-wheelers, tractors, logging machinery
+- Windshields for outdoor equipment like four-wheelers, tractors, and logging machinery

-• Windows for sound dampening and thermal protection
+- Windows that provide sound dampening and thermal protection

-• Additional protection from blunt impacts, e.g. coverings for glass windows at businesses
+- Additional protection against blunt impacts, such as coverings for glass windows in businesses

-While still tough and easier to form, acrylics are a suitable glass alternative for:
+While still durable and easier to shape, acrylic is a great glass alternative for applications like:

 In considering which glass alternative is proper for your project, evaluate these seven factors with your intended use to make the best selection possible.